Bli-AIk/Undertale-Changer-Template/PLAN.md

 - [ ] Add achievement system
 - [ ] Add Buff system[^8]
 - [ ] Add UI manager
-- [ ] Add custom expansion support for weapons/armor
+- [ ] Add customization support for weapons/armor

 ### Accessibility
 - [ ] Add narrator
-- [ ] Add colorblind filter
+- [ ] Add color blind filter

 ## Others
 ### Project Localization
-- [x] Merge Chinese and English branches by replacing comment texts with scripts
+- [x] Merge Chinese and English branches, replace comment texts through scripts
-- [ ] Add rich text TAG: custom optional translation names (for selective translation of names, etc.)
+- [ ] Add rich text TAG: custom optional translation names (for selective translation of character names, etc.)

-### Cleaning and Maintenance
+### Cleanup and Maintenance
 - [x] Remove redundant original textures

-### Tutorial
+### Tutorials
 - [ ] New wiki and video tutorials

 ## On Hold

 - [ ] Add pixel-perfect post-processing
-- [ ] Introduce online libraries
+- [ ] Introduce online library
 - [ ] Add team system
 - [ ] Add task system

 ---

-[^1]: Primarily will add functions like calculating beat counts.
+[^1]: Mainly will add functions such as calculating the number of beats.
-[^2]: Will attempt to add an extra item in settings that allows the game display to be set to low resolution while magnifying the display resolution.
-This is friendly for computers with lower performance.
+[^2]: Will attempt to add an extra option in the settings to allow the game screen to be set to low resolution while enlarging the displayed resolution.
+This is more friendly for computers with poorer performance.
-[^3]: This script will encapsulate all Unity Debug related functions for calling, and these functions will execute only in the editor.
+[^3]: This script encapsulates all Unity's debug-related functions to call within it, and these functions only execute in the editor.
-[^4]: The current dialogue system is difficult to support branching choices, logical jumps, etc. Maybe we can try integrating Ink language.
+[^4]: The current dialogue system struggles to support branching choices, logical jumps, and other functions.
+Perhaps it could try integrating Ink language.
-[^5]: This scene will list all texts in a way consistent with in-game display, facilitating quick proofreading.
+[^5]: This scene will list all texts, consistent with the display method in the game, facilitating quick proofreading.
-[^6]: This allows for multiple battles in-game and multiple combats.
+[^6]: That is, allowing for multiple battles and multiple combat scenarios within the game.
-[^7]: Localization personnel can provide localization support in advance for players by releasing a CC subtitle preview version after translation is completed but not yet officially integrated.
+[^7]: Localizers can provide localized support to players through the release of a CC subtitle preview version during the phase when translation is complete but not formally embedded.
-[^8]: The KR system is realized through Buffs.
+[^8]: The KR system realizes Buff through Buff.